a-latyshev/convex-plasticity/assembling_strategies/README.md

 ## Miscellaneous

-Here you find the table, which contains the time needed to resolve the problem and the approriate JIT overhead.
+Here you find the table, which contains the time needed to solve the problem and the appropriate JIT overhead.

 | Mesh | Time (s) | Elements nb. | Nodes nb. | JIT overhead (s)|
 | :---: | :---: | :----: | :---: | :---: |